o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/architecture.md

 2. EBus encourages decoupling.
 We want each piece of the system to be able to operate independently and only interact through the API contracts defined on the EBus.
 3. EBus enables functional replacements.
 As long as a component or system meets the EBus contract, it's possible to replace the functionality in discrete chunks.

-Queries to the system should be able to run in parallel and only block on data modifications, and data modifications should run serially and block on both data queries and data modifications.
+Queries to the system run in parallel and only block on data modifications, and data modifications run serially and block on both data queries and data modifications.
 The locking pattern is optimized around the assumption that terrain data is queried in a read-only fashion most of the time, and the data is loaded, unloaded, or modified just a small fraction of the time.

 ## Single system, multiple components